Turbo Takeaways

-Social Security benefits may be the only income source for many older adults in America.
-Managing health expenses, groceries, housing, and other basic needs amidst a prolonged stretch of high inflation can be challenging for those without retirement savings.
+Social Security benefits are the primary source of income for many older adults in America.
+However, managing health expenses, groceries, housing, and other basic needs amidst a prolonged stretch of high inflation can be challenging for those without retirement savings.

-Fortunately, help for seniors is available through federal and state benefit programs, local charities, and non-profit organizations.
-However, you’ll only be able to ease your financial burden if you ask for help.
+Fortunately, help for seniors is available through federal and state benefit programs, local charities, and nonprofit organizations.
+Exploring available programs can significantly reduce financial stress and help you maintain independence.

 Talk to your family, friends, and local support workers if you need assistance.
-We also recommend reading the resources and guides we’ve created here, to learn more about the programs and benefits you may be eligible for.
+Keep reading to learn more about the programs and benefits you may be eligible for.

 Why the Elderly Might Need Help

-The average Social Security monthly payment in August 2023 was $1,705 per month.
+The average monthly Social Security payment was $2,012.30 as of October 2025.
 With inflation and the rising cost of living expenses, older adults may need additional financial help to live comfortably.

 Additionally, older adults may face challenges like isolation and mobility issues.
-They may need help with their daily activities, such as grocery shopping, paying bills, as well as regular upkeep and cleaning of their homes.
+They may need help with their daily tasks, such as grocery shopping, paying bills, and cleaning their homes.

 Resources and Programs for Seniors

 Many senior citizens may not take advantage of resources and government programs simply because they’re not aware they may be eligible for them.
-In the next few sections, we’ll provide you with a comprehensive list of benefit programs and resources that you should explore.
+Here is a comprehensive list of benefit programs and resources that you'll want to explore:

 The federal government offers several food cards for seniors and assistance programs to help bring the cost of groceries down:

-• The Commodity Supplemental Food Program (CSFP) provides elderly persons with a free monthly food box with fresh produce, dairy, juice, cereal, meat, and more.
+The Commodity Supplemental Food Program (CSFP) provides elderly individuals with a free monthly food box containing fresh produce, dairy products, juice, cereal, meat, and other essentials.

 Social Security

-If you’re at least 62 years old and have the full 40 quarters (or “credits”) of covered employment (or self-employment) required to qualify, you can receive retirement income benefits through Social Security, which can be a major source of income for retirees.
+If you’re at least 62 years old and have the full 40 quarters (or “credits”) of covered employment (or self-employment) required to qualify, you'll receive retirement income benefits through Social Security.

-When you begin Social Security benefits at your full retirement age (aka, your FRA, which is between age 66 and 67, depending on what year you were born), you could receive a maximum of $3,627 per month.
+When you begin Social Security benefits at your full retirement age (between age 66 and 67, depending on what year you were born), you could receive a maximum of $4,018 per month.

 Health

-You may also qualify for Medicaid and the Extra Help program, which helps you pay for premiums, copays, and deductibles.
+You may also qualify for Medicaid and the Extra Help program, which assists you in paying for premiums, copays, and deductibles.

 Dental Help for Seniors

-Donated Dental Services (DDS) also offers free dental services to low-income seniors.
-You may also qualify for free dentures.
+The Dental Lifeline Network also offers free dental services to low-income seniors.
+You may also qualify for free dentures through this organization.

 Housing